UWCNuclear/MassFormula/README.md

 # Practical on the Semi-Empirical Mass Formula
 The code and data file are included in this repository.

-To download all the files included in this repository, paste in your terminal:
+To download all the files included in this repository on Ubuntu, paste in your terminal:

     git clone https://github.com/UWCNuclear/MassFormula.git

+To download all the files included in this repository on Windows, click "Code" at the top righ of this page and then click "Download ZIP".

 *Installation instructions for Ubuntu and Anaconda and Spyder at* https://github.com/UWCNuclear/UbuntuSetUp